 In LLVM IR, the largest representable unit is the module which corresponds more or less to a C translation unit.
 It is a collection of functions and global variables that may contain references to external symbols too.

-In Cretonne IL, the largest representable unit is the function.
+In Cretonne IR, the largest representable unit is the function.
 This is so that functions can easily be compiled in parallel without worrying about references to shared data structures.
 Cretonne does not have any inter-procedural optimizations like inlining.

 An LLVM IR function is a graph of basic blocks.
-A Cretonne IL function is a graph of extended basic blocks that may contain internal branch instructions.
+A Cretonne IR function is a graph of extended basic blocks that may contain internal branch instructions.
 The main difference is that an LLVM conditional branch instruction has two target basic blocks—a true and a false edge.
 A Cretonne branch instruction only has a single target and falls through to the next instruction when its condition is false.
 The Cretonne representation is closer to how machine code works; LLVM’s representation is more abstract.

 LLVM uses phi instructions in its SSA representation.
 Cretonne passes arguments to EBBs instead.
 The two representations are equivalent, but the EBB arguments are better suited to handle EBBs that may contain multiple branches to the same destination block with different arguments.
 Passing arguments to an EBB looks a lot like passing arguments to a function call, and the register allocator treats them very similarly.
 Arguments are assigned to registers or stack locations.